Chapters & Centers

 Many buildings on the FGCU campus, particularly those featuring window-heavy designs, are especially dangerous to birds.
 Audubon of Southwest Florida, the local chapter, has been surveying the campus core for bird strikes for several years.
 “Our chapter designed a bird-window collision curriculum for Service Learning students.
 The 10-hour project involved the basics of the glass hazard and taught skills in monitoring campus buildings and reporting the data,” says Chapter President Gerri Reaves.

-The Club and Galleries called for student volunteers to design and execute a project which fused art and science to prevent further bird strikes on the Arts Complex building.
+The Club and Galleries called for student volunteers to design and execute a project that fused art and science to prevent further bird strikes on the Arts Complex building.
 The result was a team of students from many different academic disciplines, all wishing to do their part in preventing bird strikes on campus.

 The student team researched and designed a beautiful, cost-effective solution: Grease pencils used to draw a scene inspired by wild Florida, accompanied by 2-inch spaced dots to break up the window reflections and prevent collisions.

-Once complete, the Art Galleries hosted a ribbon cutting ceremony, where students, staff, and faculty came to see the unveiling of the student-led collaborative project.
+Once complete, the Art Galleries hosted a ribbon-cutting ceremony, where students, staff, and faculty came to see the unveiling of the student-led collaborative project.
 Representatives from Audubon of Southwest Florida and Peace River Audubon Society attended the event in support.

 “There have been reports of campus bird fatalities for years, including from two of our board members who were also faculty.
 This admirable collaboration among students and Dr. Johnson will actually save birds—and it has energized collision mitigation on campus,” Reaves notes.

-The FGCU Ornithology Club and Dr. Oscar Johnson are planning on expanding to more buildings on campus, as well as working with campus administrators to implement bird-safe design in future buildings as the campus grows.
+The FGCU Ornithology Club and Dr. Johnson are planning on expanding to more buildings on campus, as well as working with campus administrators to implement bird-safe design in future buildings as the campus grows.
 Dr. Johnson’s lab is currently running a long-term study to identify which buildings and windows impact birds the most.

 This project exemplifies the power that each and every one of us has to protect the birds we love so dearly.
 Grease pencils and stencils are a cost-effective way to prevent birds from striking your home or office, among many other ways to make your windows safe for birds!